iswoody2/AI_Spotify_Cover_Image_Generator/README.md

 📖 How It Works

 1)The user enters their playlist name and vibe.
-(Screenshot Part 1) 2)The script sends a request to OpenAI's DALL·E 3 to generate a corresponding image.
+2)The script sends a request to OpenAI's DALL·E 3 to generate a corresponding image.
 3)The generated image is downloaded, resized (256x256), and saved.
 4)The image is converted to base64 format.
-5)The script uploads the AI-generated cover to the user’s Spotify playlist using the Spotify API.
-(Screenshot Part 2) 6)The user can choose to generate another cover or exit.
+5)The script uploads the AI-generated cover to the user’s Spotify playlist using the Spotify API 6)The user can choose to generate another cover or exit.

+(Look at the Demo video)

 📌 Insights